ushasree-3/ushasree-3.github.io/README.md

 - **Contact**
 - **Download CV:** Option to download our CV

-The website is built using HTML, CSS, and a bit of JavaScript.
+This website is built using HTML, CSS, and JavaScript.

+## Live Link

+You can view the live version of the website [here]([https://ushasree-3.github.io/]).

 ## Team Members